Khuf2/CTP/README.md

 : [find] entries based on a search query

 **lb**
-: [weights] used for CTP calculation, returns
+: prints [weights] used for CTP calculation

 **rpt**
 : [report] entries from a comma-seperated list of names